Age of Empires 1 Review

 - Pathfinding is poor.
 Units often get stuck on other units.
 Units with faster movement rates will not overtake slower units.
 A single pathfinding problem can cost you dearly, so beware.
 This is the biggest criticism, but it is a criticism that can be leveled at many real-time games, of all genre.

-- Computer-controlled factions only seem clever in campaigns if their AI (such that it is) is bolstered by scripts or other conditional code.
+- Computer-controlled factions only seem clever in campaigns if their AI (such that it is) is bolstered by conditional code.

 - The savegame register lists savegames alphabetically instead of chronologically with the latest savegame at the top of the list.